Nana Shettima: Background

 Nana Usman Alkali was born in 1975 in Kano State to the family of Alhaji Usman Alkali who hails from Borno State and is a Kanuri by tribe.
 She married Kashim Shettima in 1998 and has three children.
 She is an alumnus of the University of Maiduguri, where she studied English Language and Literature.

 Shettima, with the private support of her husband, carried out numerous humanitarian and social activities in support of orphans and widows.
-This led to her setting up the Model Orphanage Integrated School in Maiduguri in 2018 to cater for orphans, widows and bereaved in Borno State.
+This led to the establishment of the Model Orphanage Integrated School in Maiduguri in 2018 to support orphans, widows, and bereaved families in Borno State.

-During the insecurity that affected Borno State especially at the time of the Chibok school girls abduction in 2014, against security reports, Shettima travelled to Chibok by road to console the parents of the school girls and offer moral support.
+During the insecurity that affected Borno State especially at the time of the Chibok school girls abduction in 2014, against security reports, Shettima travelled by road to Chibok to meet the parents of the abducted schoolgirls and offer support.
 That action caused her to miss a meeting with the First Lady, Dame Patience Jonathan, in Abuja.

-She earned an award from The Sun Newspaper as the most supportive First Lady in 2016.
+She received The Sun Newspaper's "Most Supportive First Lady" award in 2016..

-Through her pet project, the Support for Widows, Orphans and Tsangaya Foundation (SWOT), and as the First Lady of Borno State, Shettima has been reaching out to adherents of all faiths during festivities in Borno State, especially the most vulnerable.
+Through her Support for Widows, Orphans and Tsangaya Foundation (SWOT), Shettima has organized outreach activities for widows, orphans, and members of different religious communities in Borno State.

 Shettima is an advocate for the fight against rape and drug abuse, imploring women to prioritize children's upbringing.
 She was also at the forefront canvassing votes for her spouse in the 2023 election.